alissatroiano/MS-1/README.md

 * Sign Up Form: The sign up form gives users an option to sign up for a class, by clicking on a button, filling out a form and submitting it.

-* User stories: The user stories allow users to learn more about Infinity and its' procedures from relatable, trustworthy sources by viewing photos of and reading quotes from exisiting Infinity members.
+* User stories: The user stories allow users to learn more about Infinity and its' procedures from relatable, trustworthy sources by viewing photos of and reading quotes from existing Infinity members.

 * Contact Form: The contact form allows site visitors to contact the studio by filling out a form and inputting their name, email and comments.